elijahpost/game-GuessTheNumber/README.md

 	there to guide the player through the game, displaying information and asking for inputs to determine the next thing to do. restartPrompt() uses sys.exit to return the user back to shell if instructed by user input.

+Known Issues:
+	Entering a non-integer on your last available guess will cause the program to crash.

 Ideas for more features down the row:
  - It would be kinda tight to save a user's high score for retriveal later.
  - GUI overlay